coder-red/live-fraud-detection-agent/README.md

 ## Business context
-This model identifies fraudulent credit card transactions in real time by combining XGBoost machine learning with an Agentic LLM investigator.
-Risk operations teams and fintech institutions use this to automate high volume triage, reduce financial loss from chargebacks, and provide a human-in-the-loop layer for investigative decisions
+This project identifies fraudulent credit card transactions in real time by combining XGBoost machine learning with an agentic LLM investigator.
+It is a full workflow that scores transactions through an API, applies a business risk policy, stores prediction history, opens review cases for suspicious activity, and lets a human reviewer make the final call when needed.

+Risk operations teams and fintech institutions can use a system like this to automate high-volume triage, reduce financial loss from chargebacks, and keep a human-in-the-loop layer for higher-risk decisions.

 ## Data source